molgenis/TIMID/README.md

 TIMID model (EMX) and scripts to process new TIMID data.
 New data is send by someone of TIMID (at the moment Jelle Slager).

 ## Getting Started
-This repository should make it possible to refresh the data on [timid.gcc.rug.nl](https://timid.gcc.rug.nl).
+This repository should make it possible to refresh the data on the [TIMID](https://timid.molgeniscloud.org) server.
 Refreshing the data contains several steps:
 - Step 1: Preprocessing the raw data files (upload them to Molgenis) by using the script preprocess_raw_data.sh;
 - Step 2: Combining the raw data in Molgenis with the Python script: ProcessData.py.
 This script also needs to be run locally as a file is created which should be uploaded manually.